tedsluis/nmap/README.md

    - You may need to do sudo (to become root) to run nmap: $ sudo ./nmapscan.pl -subnet 192.168.1.0/24
 ````
 ## Display host properties

+Click on the icons in the corners of the hosts to display the host properties.
+There are 3 different types: Basic, detailed and port properties.

 Top right corner: Basisc host info.
 [![nmap scan](https://raw.githubusercontent.com/tedsluis/nmap/master/img/basics_screenshot.jpg)](https://raw.githubusercontent.com/tedsluis/nmap/master/img/basics_screenshot.jpg)